kapresoft/kapresoft.github.io/_posts/2021-12-27-lombok-builders-and-copy-constructors.md

 ## Overview

-Lombok's builder and copy constructor feature using _[@Builder](https://projectlombok.org/features/Builder)_ is a mechanism that allows the implementation of the _Builder Pattern_ and _Copy Constructors_ in Object-Oriented Programming.
+<a href="/java/2023/03/13/lombok-overview.html" target="_blank" alt="Lombok">Lombok</a>'s builder and copy constructor feature using <a href="/java/2023/10/25/lombok-builder-clean-code.html" target="_blank" alt="_@Builder_">_@Builder_</a> is a mechanism that allows the implementation of the _Builder Pattern_ and _Copy Constructors_ in Object-Oriented Programming.
 This article further illustrates how Lombok mitigates the disadvantages of creating builder methods and copy constructors making Lombok's @Builder a good foundation for design and code maintainability.

 <!--excerpt-->